 Moving on to color accuracy, the Notebook 9 pulls ahead of all but the MacBook Pro 13, and just obliterates the Dell XPS 13.
 That’s pretty impressive.
 What does that mean?
 The figures in the graph here illustrate just how accurately each device’s display renders colors.

 A score of 1.0 is pretty much perfect, and anything lower means the average color error is imperceptible to the human eye.
 The Notebook 9’s score of 1.74 isn’t perfect, but it’s good enough for most applications other than high-sensitivity photo editing.
 Photos, movies, and games look great with vivid yet realistic colors that seem to leap off the screen.

 Flat and hollow

 Your phone probably has better sound than this laptop.
 The downward-firing speakers in the Samsung Notebook 9 are stereotypically bad.
 They’re too quiet when they’re quiet, they’re too loud when they’re loud, and sound lacks any real definition or texture.

 These speakers aren’t good enough for anything beyond the occasional YouTube video.
 They crush the life out of everything — music, TV shows, movies.
-Plan to connect headphones or external speakers when using this laptop.
+Plan to connect

 The Samsung Notebook 9 is small, but it performs.
 Hiding inside that unassuming exterior is an Intel Core i7-7500U.
 That’s not the fastest CPU on the market, but it’s becoming more and more common on ultra-light notebooks, and for good reason.
 It’s a workhorse.